LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 One of the reason why identity of the nodes matter is that the Puppet rules can sometimes include confidential information.

 * Automatic sign all requests feature is available in Puppet, it should be limited to test deployment and never used for real computers being used by real users

+Q: What is the purpose of the Certificate Authority (CA)?
+To validate the identity of each machine.
+The CA either queues a certificate request for manual validation, or uses pre-shared data to verify before sending the certificate to the agent.

 ---